-Some people express concern about the ethics and practice of cremation - a concern which may be based on religious beliefs or a matter of personal principle.
-We hope these notes will reassure them and dispel some of the popular misconceptions about this subject.
+Cremations are a popular funeral choice for the people of West Sussex but some express concern about the ethics and practice of cremation – a concern which may be based on religious beliefs or a matter of personal principle.
+We hope these notes will reassure them and dispel some of the popular misconceptions about cremation-based funerals.

 How many people use cremation today in Great Britain?

 Between 80 – 85% of all funerals are now cremations.

 No. The cost of a grave is much higher than the fee for cremation, unless in a churchyard.
 The funeral director’s charges are much the same for both services.
 An additional charge for cremation is incurred by requiring two doctors’ fees.
 When the Coroner is not involved, these doctors fill in the necessary certificates.
 With burials, there are also the on-going costs such as headstones and grave care.

 Are there any religious groups which forbid cremation?

 Yes.
 Cremation is forbidden by Orthodox Jews and Muslims.
 All Christian denominations including the Roman Catholic Church allow cremation.
 Cremation is the normal method for Sikhs, Hindus, Parsees and Buddhists.

 Which religious ceremony can I have with cremation?